When Is a Workshop the Wrong Tool to Use?

 🔄 2.
 Team Updates

-Team updates do not need a workshop format.
+Team updates do not require a workshop format.

 Use instead: